knows his true identity, or where he came from, but it's no mystery

 prepared.)
 But even if I hadn't been so prompted, he obviously wasn't

-a Bob or a Nigel.
+a garden variety Bob.
 Although we mortals are comfortable with our lack

 of superhero aura, he wore it like an old cycling mitt.